Centrelink and Workforce Australia help

 At this interview, you will:

-- Learn more about stream services, including accessing job search facilities, work experience opportunities, training and employment support specific to your circumstances.
+- Learn more about stream services, including accessing job search facilities, training and employment support specific to your circumstances.

 - Undertake a skills assessment.